 - Close any other programs or applications running on the device you are using to connect to your provider.

 - If using a Wi-Fi connection, make sure you are close to the router.

 - If video is poor using a Wi-Fi connection, try connecting through ethernet from the modem/router to the device.
 You may have to ask others in your home to stop streaming video or gaming online.

-- Know your back up plan in advance and have this document with you during the visit
+- Know your backup plan in advance and have this information with you during the visit.

 - If you hear an echo, try the following:

 - Turn down the volume to 25%.

 - Use a different device.